Can a Credit Card Optimizer Work Without Bank Login in July 2026?

 A credit card optimizer does not have to be a bank dashboard.
 For many everyday purchases, the useful question is narrower: among the cards you already carry, which one has the strongest reward rule for this purchase category?

 The short version: a credit card optimizer can work without bank login if it compares selected cards against published reward rules instead of importing personal transaction data.
 Madeen uses that model.
 You choose your cards, pick a category, and get a recommendation without sharing bank credentials, full card numbers, balances, or spending history.
-When you want deeper card-by-card analysis, use the Madeen card directory alongside the app.
+When you want deeper card-by-card analysis, use the Madeen card finder alongside the app.

 Can a credit card optimizer work without bank login?